Back to Articles

 Who makes the claim - both parents or just one?

 The parent or guardian who personally paid the qualifying expenses makes the claim.
 Where both parents contributed to different categories of expense, each claims only what they personally paid.
-The same marginal rate rules apply — each parent enters their qualifying costs in their own myAccount Health Expenses for the relevant year.
+The same marginal rate rules apply - each parent enters their qualifying costs in their own the Revenue system Health Expenses for the relevant year.

 Related Guides